Shippable/docs/sources/platform/runtime/machine-image/services-versions.md

 |3.11.2|- CentOS 7<br>- Ubuntu 14.04<br>- Ubuntu 16.04  |[v6.2.4](/platform/runtime/machine-image/ami-v624/) to [v6.7.4](/platform/runtime/machine-image/ami-v674/)|
 | 3.11 |- Ubuntu 14.04<br>- Ubuntu 16.04 | [v5.7.3](/platform/runtime/machine-image/ami-v573/) to [v6.1.4](/platform/runtime/machine-image/ami-v614/)<br>[v5.7.3](/platform/runtime/machine-image/ami-v573/) to [v6.4.4](/platform/runtime/machine-image/ami-v644/)|

-Cassandra versions 3.6 -3.11 are [broken](https://issues.apache.org/jira/browse/CASSANDRA-14173) for oracle java due to a recent release.
-To use Cassandra, you should run it with `openjdk8` for it to work correctly.
-This will be patched as soon as newer version of Cassandra is available.

-Note: Cassandra is not supported on v6.8.4 images since the images are based on Java 10 and cassandra is not supported on that version of Java.
+Cassandra versions 3.6 - 3.11 are incompatible with Oracle Java.
+Cassandra is not supported on v6.8.4 images because it is incompatible with Java 10.
+You can use openjdk8 on an earlier machine image if you need these versions of Cassandra.

 ## CouchDB